ben-lindsay/pv_tec_utils/README.md

       alias pvpython='/Applications/paraview.app/Contents/bin/pvpython'
       ```

-      in your `~/.bashrc` file and use that instead of `python` to call your ParaView scripts.
+      in your `~/.bashrc` file and use `pvpython` instead of `python` to call your ParaView scripts.
 This executable already has everything ParaView needs set up in its path.